MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/pythonpip.md

 The only disadvantage: Python commands will not be recognized outside of MeVisLab by default.
 {{</alert>}}

-Thirdparty information and *.mli* files are updated automatically.
+Third-party information and *.mli* files are updated automatically.

 ### Using the Commandline
 Another option is using the commandline tool provided by MeVisLab.
-Under Windows, you need to change to directory *Packages\MeVis\ThirdParty\Python* first.
+On Windows, you need to change to directory *Packages\MeVis\ThirdParty\Python* first.

 {{< highlight filename="commandline" >}}
 ```cmd